 Cheesy Broccoli and Cauliflower Soup (Video)

-Cheesy Low-Carb Broccoli and Cauliflower Soup is loaded with cheesy broccoli flavor, and this meatless soup is also gluten-free.
-Use Soup Recipes to find more recipes like this one.
+Cheesy Broccoli and Cauliflower Soup is a low-carb soup that’s loaded with cheesy flavor, and this soup is also meatless and gluten-free.

 Watch how make Low-Carb Broccoli and Cauliflower Soup!

 There’s a reason why nearly every family restaurant in the U.S. has some version of broccoli cheese soup on the menu, and that reason is the wonderful flavor combination that is broccoli + melted cheese.
 But if you’re trying to limit carbs and you check the nutritional information, most broccoli and cheese soups are thickened with flour or cornstarch.

-I knew that had to be the case so for a long time I just ignored my broccoli cheese soup cravings, but lately I’d been thinking about making a low-carb version of soup with broccoli and cheese.
-I noticed that my friend Lydia’s Cream of Broccoli and Cheese Soup at Soup Chick didn’t have any flour, and I also got some inspiration from Roasted Broccoli and Cheddar Soup from Closet Cooking.
+So for a long time I just ignored my broccoli cheese soup cravings, but lately I’ve been thinking about making a low-carb version of soup with broccoli and cheese.
+I saw that Lydia’s Cream of Broccoli and Cheese Soup at Soup Chick didn’t have any flour, and I also got some inspiration from Roasted Broccoli and Cheddar Soup from Closet Cooking.
 And after looking around a bit online, I started experimenting!

 My recipe added cauliflower, which pureed nicely to add some body to the soup.
 I also added some barely-cooked broccoli florets at the end for a little more texture.
 I also think this kind of soup needs plenty of extra sharp cheddar to make it taste really good, and using a high-end imported aged cheddar will really make a difference.
 I tested this recipe for Cheesy Broccoli and Cauliflower Soup with my nephew Jake and we gobbled it up after a long cooking day when we weren’t all that hungry, so I think it’s safe to say it was a success.